-Olivia Jade Slammed For Posting Party Video After Mom Lori Loughlin’s Prison Release
+Olivia Jade Slammed For Posting Party Video After Mom Lori Loughlin's Prison Release

 "Isn't she supposed to be a role model?
 Yeah that's what I thought, so partying in a pandemic.... is just plain stupid," a third critic chimed in.

-On Red Table Talk, which can be seen on Facebook here, Olivia said she felt her family should be forgiven and she should be given another chance.
+On the Red Table Talk episode, which can be seen on Facebook here, Olivia said she felt her family should be forgiven and she should be given another chance.

 "Because I'm 21, I feel like I deserve a second chance to redeem myself, to show I've grown," she said.